 For the most famous of New York City seasonal sites, head to Rockefeller Center to find the Christmas Tree, as well as the popular ice skating rink.
 At Saks Fifth Avenue across the street, you can watch the storefront light up with a timed lighting display with music every 10 minutes.
 Then, walk uptown along Fifth Avenue and admire the festive holiday window displays.

 If you’re interested in staying close to this area, check out The Peninsula Hotel.
 It’s right off Fifth Avenue and appreciated for its incredible Christmas displays.

 You can also experience some of the unique Christmas events by taking a holiday tour in New York City.
 Take a trip to see the Christmas light displays in Brooklyn, or to visit iconic holiday movie site.
 There’s even a Christmas-themed river cruise.

 Are you looking to do a bit of Christmas shopping?
-There are many holiday markets all around the City.
+There are many holiday markets in neighborhoods all around the City.
 Bryant Park, Columbus Circle, Union Square, and the Oculus all have beautiful markets with artisan shops, perfect for finding one-of-a-kind gifts and souvenirs.

 New Orleans, Louisiana

 Margarita from DownshiftingPRO describes a New Orleans Christmas: